MostefaBen/Trash-classification/README.md

 *third step is: data preparation
 *fourth step is data normalization
-*fifth step is data tranformation and augmentation *sixth step is: to define the model
+*fifth step is data tranformation and augmentation *sixth step is: defining the model
-*seventh step is: to compile the created model, thus this model will become as a computaional graph *eighth step: after doing all above steps, we can start the model training *the last step is model evaluation
+*seventh step is: compiling the created model, thus this model will become as a computaional graph *eighth step: after doing all above steps, we can start the model training *the last step is model evaluation